Microsoft/azure-docs.pt-pt/articles/azure-resource-manager/templates/template-tutorial-use-parameter-file.md

 ---

-Agora, vamos para o ambiente de produção.
+Agora, vamos implantar-nos no ambiente de produção.

 # <a name="powershell"></a>[PowerShell](#tab/azure-powershell)